 The honor of longest tenure at the Library goes to Angela Stockwell.
 Angie came to work as Senator Smith's personal secretary in 1983.
 After Senator Smith’s death in 1995, Angie’s responsibilities grew to include staff photographer and newsletter coordinator.
 She assists staff members with school field trips as well.
 Continuing the research mission of the Library, Angie deals primarily with students and scholars from across Maine and the country who are conducting research.
 She has catalogued and reviewed the thousands of records in the collection and is available to assist anyone wishing information on Margaret Chase Smith.
 Angie attended Husson University in Bangor, Maine.
 Her e-mail address is firstname.lastname@example.org.

 John Taylor moved to Maine from Indiana in December 2011.
 The following February, he began volunteering at the library.
 That turned into a permanent position in April 2013.
 John brings extensive historical experience to the position.
 He earned his B.S. in History and Political Science from Indiana State University and holds a M.A. in American History and Popular Culture from Indiana University Indianapolis.
-John is the state spokesman and organizer for the educational program, National History Day (NHD) in Maine and represents New England on the NHD Executive Council of Coordinators.
+John is the State Coordinator for National History Day (NHD) in Maine and represents New England on the NHD Executive Council of Coordinators.
 He also assists in educational programming and the creation, installation, and maintenance of museum exhibits.
 John is currently on the Board of Directors for Maine Archives and Museums.
 Previously, he served as a docent at the James Whitcomb Riley Museum Home in Indianapolis and worked both at the Indiana Historical Society and Indiana Historical Bureau.
 His area of specialty is the Cold War with a particular interest in comedy and music of the 1950s and 60s.
-John may be reached at firstname.lastname@example.org
+John may be reached at email@example.com